acgetchell/mundus-atrox/src/journals/eighth.md

 > "We also have your armor and sword", says *Geral*.

 > "Indeed?
 That is most welcome news!
-The sword is an heirloom of my family, but I think that a fellow Protector might make better use of the armor than I ..."
+The sword is an heirloom of my family, but I think that a fellow Crusader might make better use of the armor than I ..."

 > "What happened to the townsfolk?", I ask.